-Centers shall provide basic2 medical services to students.
-The Health and Wellness program shall include the following components:
+Centers shall provide basic3 medical services to students.
+The Health and Wellness Program shall include the following components:

 - a.
-A cursory health evaluation,3 including cursory oral inspection and a medical history (SF 93), within 48 hours of arrival on center.
-Such evaluation shall be conducted by a qualified health professional designated by the center physician. - b.
-A complete entrance physical examination4 (SF 88) and a review of the medical history within 14 days.
+A cursory health evaluation4 and a medical history within 48 hours of arrival on center.
+The medical history shall be documented on the Job Corps Health History Form.
+The cursory health evaluation and medical history shall be conducted by a qualified health professional designated by the center physician. - b.
+A complete entrance physical examination5 and a review of the medical history within 14 days.
 The cursory evaluation, with the exception of the required entrance laboratory testing, may be omitted if the physical examination is conducted within 72 hours of a student's arrival on center.
-The physical examination must be provided by the center physician or other qualified5 health professional(s) designated by the center physician. - 1.
+The physical examination must be provided by a qualified6 health professional and documented on the Job Corps Physical Examination Form. - 1.
 If a student refuses any part of the entrance physical examination not subject to waiver (Section 6.12, R7, Waiver of Medical Care), it may be deferred until after counseling, but no longer than an additional 48 hours beyond the scheduled physical exam.
 If the student continues to refuse, he or she shall receive a disciplinary separation. - 2.
 When indicated, the center shall furnish one pair of glasses that meet American National Standards Institute (ANSI) standards. - 3.
 Contact lenses shall be provided if clinically indicated.
 Students who lose or damage glasses provided by Job Corps shall replace them at their own expense. - 4.
 Students identified as having chronic health problems during the cursory or entrance physical shall be monitored as directed by the center physician or other appropriate center health-care provider.